My Favorite Marin, CA Hike: Liberty Trail Loop to Carson Falls Hike

 file-9588950

-Please note in this trail map image below that the arrows take you the opposite direction as my written instructions.
-I prefer going the route I wrote out for you in the step by step instructions so I recommend you reverse the direction of the loop below by first turning left onto Oat Hill Fire Road from Liberty Trail rather than immediately heading down to the falls.
+Please note in the trail map image below: the arrows take you in the opposite direction as my written instructions.
+I prefer the route I wrote in the step-by-step instructions.
+Therefore, I recommend you reverse the direction of the loop on the below by first turning left onto Oat Hill Fire Road from Liberty Trail rather than immediately heading down to the falls.

 file-7832122